Track and Trace (DHL Supply Chain)

 Authentication

 The API Key and the key secret should be sent as HTTP basic authentication credentials.
-Also, the API Key has to be sent in an HTTP header named WSAPIKey.

 DSC Basic Authentication